Can Christians get Tattoos according to the Bible?

 As mentioned before, some laws are universally understood to be moral laws, such as not marrying another family member, not sleeping with a beast, etc. No Christian today needs to be told that this behavior is sin.
 Even though the New Testament does not say one shouldn’t sleep with a beast, we know it is morally wrong.
 Most would agree that shaving one’s head or beard is not morally wrong in today’s culture.
 The question then arises:

 This is the first question the readers must answer for themselves.
-At this point in the study, if the reader feels convicted by God (by God) that not getting a tattoo it is a moral commandment that every Christian should know to obey and they would be guilty of sin if they did get a tattoo, so be it.
-However, one must look at the fact that while almost all Christians consider marrying your mother-‐in-‐law or sleeping with a beast to be morally wrong by nature, there are many who do not feel tattoos to be wrong.
+At this point in the study, if the reader feels convicted by God (by God) that tattoos are a moral commandment in which those who violate it would be guilty of sin, so be it.
+However, one must look at the fact that while almost all Christians consider marrying your mother-?in-?law or sleeping with a beast to be morally wrong by nature, there are many who do not feel tattoos to be wrong.
 They feel tattoos are about as wrong as wearing a sport coat that is 65 percent wool and 35 percent linen.

 An example of this would be smoking marijuana.
 The New Testament does not say we shouldn’t smoke marijuana, but it does say we should be sober and not engage in drunkenness or excess of wine (Gal 5:21,1Pet 4:3, Tts 2:4, 1 Pet 4:7).
 Marijuana impairs the natural mind and senses similarly to alcohol or many other drugs.
 Therefore, we can conclude that any drug (even caffeine) that produces a drunken-like effect in a person is sinful.
 Any substance that is consumed to the point of making one not sober can be considered contrary to the word of God.
 Now, what if you need to take a prescribed drug for medial purposes that has this effect before going to bed or into surgery, is it OK then?
 Of course it is.
 And now we can see why the New Testament is more than a list of dos and don’ts.
 The list would be endless, and new things and circumstances would always be coming into existence.
 If every substance or drug was listed in the Bible, a new one would come along and people would say, “Well, the Bible doesn’t say we shouldn’t do this, so it must be OK”.
 I know people who have reactions to caffeine that makes then not sober.
 Should we declare a law then that caffeine is of Satan?
 No, caffeine is fine for me in moderation, but not for my friend.
 Being a Christian involves knowing God’s word, but also being led by the Holy Spirit.
 Jesus said the words that he speaks are “Spirit and Life” (John 6:63).
 So just because the black and white letters of the New Testament do not specifically address tattoos, this does not mean that we cannot find the answer in them.
 It just means we need to be led by the Holy Spirit when seeking for it.